saramini8/RockPaperScirror/ReadMe.txt

 The project is a simulation of a popular game Rock-Paper-Scissor.

+About the game:
+- Rock-Paper-Scissor is a hand game having its origin from China.
+-  It is a game played between two players.
+- Upon his turn, each player chooses one of the option between Rock, Paper and Scissor.
+- This game is also used for choosing between two people similar to flipping coin or throwing dice.

 Rules:
 The rules of the game are pretty simple.
 The outcome of the game is determined by only four simple rules...
 1. Rock Vs Scissor - Rock Wins